jni/my-documents/oreilly.markdown

 The examples will be chosen to highlight clever, elegant uses of advanced features of NumPy, SciPy, and related libraries.
 The beginning reader will learn not the functionality of the library, but its application to real world problems using beautiful code.
+The book will start from first principles and provide all of the necessary background to understand each example.

 ### Briefly explain the technology and why it is important.